Learn

 MPT and my investing strategy for FI

 These days I am still accumulating Australian, US and all-world Ex-US ETFs (A200, VEU and VTS), though my target allocations aren't quite as simplistic as they used to be.
-Thanks to The FI Explorer, I came across the Optimal Domestic Equity Allocations for Australian Investors and the Role of Franking Credits paper- I'll be posting my analysis of this soon, but essentially it highlights the risk-optimised international vs domestic equities allocation for an individual with a 45c marginal tax bracket.
+Thanks to The FI Explorer, I came across the Optimal Domestic Equity Allocations for Australian Investors and the role of Franking Credits paper- I'll be posting my analysis of this soon, but essentially it highlights the risk-optimised international vs domestic equities allocation for an individual with a 45c marginal tax bracket.
 My new allocations are based on applying the results of this study to my own circumstances (and tax bracket!).

 I've also recently become aware of some leverage investing options that are much more cost- and time-efficient than the traditional margin lending approach.
 One of these options is to use Internally Geared ETFs, which are effectively corporate margin loans for retail investors.
 They are a relatively new product category and there are only two ASX-listed options - GEAR which tracks the ASX200 and GGUS which tracks the S&P500.
 Currently, the borrowing rate for them both is ~2% and the leverage is centrally managed by the ETF provider, making them much more time- and cost-efficient than the traditional margin loan alternative.
 As a result, I am accumulating GEAR and GGUS too.
-To learn more about these, read my detailed analysis of Internally Geared ETFs.
+To learn more about these, read my detailed anaylsis of internally Geared ETFs.
 Note: I have a very high risk tolerance, Internally Geared ETFs are not for most people.

 Together, A200, VTS, VEU, GEAR and GGUS form the entirety of my current target portfolio.
 As I become more confident with Internally Geared ETFs and more Internally Geared ETFs become available, I may phase out the unleveraged ETFs from my target portfolio and invest new funds solely in Internally Geared ETFs.
 But that will take a while…